 Besides all of this, I’ve received some great money lessons from my dad when I was young.
 You can read more about them here.

 Focus On Things You Can Control

-Last week I’ve read Seven Habits of Highly Effective People, which is truly a great book and I would recommend it to all of you.
+I’ve read Seven Habits of Highly Effective People, which is truly a great book, and I would recommend it to all of you.
 They speak about this circle of control and circle of influence.

-Seven habits of highly effective people says that you should only focus on the circle of your control.
-When you are going to focus on the circle of concern, you’re wasting your energy on this you can’t change.
+Seven habits of highly effective people say that you should only focus on the circle of your control.
+When you focus on the circle of concern, you’re wasting your energy on this you can’t change.
 Because you’re wasting your energy on the circle of concern, the circle of control will get smaller – as less energy is directed there.

 What I’m trying to say is: focus on things you can control.

 Maximize Your Savings And Return